Our Peace Partners

 The Ella Baker Center for Human Rights advances racial and economic justice to ensure dignity and opportunity for low-income people and people of color.

-Faith Alliance for a Moral Economy: a network of people of faith who support low wage and immigrant workers who are organizing for respect, dignity and living-wage jobs in the East Bay.
+Faith Alliance for a Moral Economy is a network of people of faith who support low wage and immigrant workers who are organizing for respect, dignity and living-wage jobs in the East Bay.

 - To listen to the Hope from the Hood podcast about Faith Alliance for a Moral Economy, click HERE.